liandrea4/liandrea4.github.io/glossary.md

 #### Lifeline
 A line of scrap yarn which is threaded through every stitch in a particular row.
 This is placed so that if a project needs to be frogged, you can very easily and safely slide the work off the needles and rip to your heart's content until you reach the lifeline.
 The lifeline will catch all the stitches and will guarantee that you won't drop any stitches will frogging.

+#### Magic loop
+A technique to use a longer circular needle e.g. 40" to make a smaller project circumference e.g. 9" so you don't need the exact size cable/circular needle for every single project

 #### Purl stitch
 The inverse of a knit stitch such that if you knit a knit stitch row flat, flip the work, and then knit a purl stitch row, when looking from the [RS](#right-side-rs), the two completed rows will look the same.